skypilot-org/skypilot/docs/source/serving/auth.rst

 Setup API Keys
 --------------

 SkyServe relies on the authorization of the service running on underlying service replicas, e.g., the inference engine.
-We take an example vLLM inference engine, which supports static API key authorization with an argument :code`--api-key`.
+We take the vLLM inference engine as an example, which supports static API key authorization with an argument :code`--api-key`.

-We first define the SkyServe service spec with an LLM service setup with vLLM and an API key set:
+We define a SkyServe service spec for serving Llama-3 chatbot with vLLM and an API key.
+In the example YAML below, we define the authorization token as an environment variable, :code:`AUTH_TOKEN`, and pass it to both the service field to enable readiness_probe to access the replicas and the vllm entrypoint to start services on replicas with the API key.

 .. code-block:: yaml
   :emphasize-lines: 5-6,12,28